Cold Weather Rule

 Cold Weather Rule: Application for Winter Disconnect Protection

-Read the enclosed notice of customer rights and possible assistance before completing this form.
+Please read the notice of customer rights and possible assistance before completing this form.

 Inability To Pay Declaration Form